Alonso's blog

 Type classes

 Introduced in "How to make ad-hoc polymorphism less ad hoc" by Philip Wadler and Stephen Blott.
-At the time, in the paper was said:
+In the paper they were introduced was said:

 ...there is no widely accepted approach to ad-hoc polymorphism...